Ctrl-F to search within page

 1949 - The John Kieffer House, 1252 Inverness Drive, Pasadena CA. Although often listed in Jones' archives, the house was designed by Harold B. Zook, not Jones, and built in 1956.
 An article from a 1959 newspaper with Mrs. Kieffer confirms the house was designed by Zook.
 Perhaps they talked to Jones first.

-1949 - The Mutual Hills Cooperative Community and Off-Site Pilot (Model) House, aka Crestwood Hills, Mount Washington area, Los Angeles CA. Commissioned 1946.
-This development was a joint venture with Whitney Smith and Edgardo Contini, engineer.
+1949 - The Mutual Hills Cooperative Community and Off-Site Pilot (Model) House, aka Crestwood Hills, Los Angeles CA. Commissioned 1946.
+Joint venture with Whitney Smith and Edgardo Contini, engineer.
 The 825-acre site with 500 homes was finished out about 1950.
 Above example: The Grant House, 815 Bramble.
 Photo by Michael Locke.

 1949 - aka the Pilot House, 735 Rome Drive, Los Angeles CA. Designed with Whitney R. Smith.
 Altered in 1997.
 Sold to the Katharine and Julian Donahue Living Trust.